patchedByBatman/am-press.github.io/content/posts/maths/vershynin-hdp-1.md

 ---
 author: "Pantelis Sopasakis"
-title:  "Reading Vershynin's HDP I"
+title:  "Reading Vershynin's HDP I: Markov, Chernoff, Hoeffding"
-date: 2023-06-29
+date: 2023-06-28
-description: "A result on the convergence of sample mean"
+description: "Sums of independent random variables and concentration inequalities"
-summary: "<p>We show that the sample mean converges to the true mean at a rate of 1 / sqrt(k)</p>"
+summary: "A result on the convergence of sample mean and notes on some standard concentration inequalities such as the Markov, Chernoff, Hoeffding, and Chernoff's bounds"
 math: true
 series: ["Mathematix"]
 tags: ["Probability", "Vershynin"]